matthewbauer/gametime-player/README.md

-EasyRetro
+GameTime Player
 ===========
-easyretro is a frontend for libretro that auto detects cores.
+GameTime Player is a frontend for libretro that auto detects cores.